ChrisWudel/Multi-trait-point-pattern-reconstruction/README.md

-# Point pattern reconstruction of a plant ecosystem (forest) considering multiple characteristics of each plant (tree)
+# Multi-trait point pattern reconstruction of plant ecosystems

-Included are the following scripts: the procedure Point pattern reconstruction with two marks, an application with three data sets, scripts for display and an analysis (U-Test).
+The multi-trait point pattern reconstruction method for plant ecosystems allows the reconstruction of multi-trait marked point patterns.
+This Github repository contains the script for the method and an application script that can be used to test different datasets.

-To test the method you can download and run the application script (Application of the point pattern reconstruction with two marks, for the three available data sets).
-Please make sure that the required packages are installed and that you have made all the necessary settings.
+To test the method, you can download the application script (Application of the Multi-trait Point pattern reconstruction) and run it using R. Make sure that the required packages are installed and that you have made all the necessary settings.